Xilinx/defect-detect/README.md

 If you want to cross compile the source in Linux PC machine, follow these steps, otherwise skip this section.

-1. Refer to the `K260 SOM Starter Kit Tutorial` to build the cross-compilation SDK, and install it to the path you choose or default.
+1. Refer to the [K260 SOM Starter Kit Tutorial](https://xilinx.github.io/kria-apps-docs/main/build/html/docs/build_petalinux.html#build-the-sdk) to build the cross-compilation SDK, and install it to the path you choose or default.
 Suppose it's SDKPATH.

 2. Run "./build.sh ${SDKPATH}" in the source code folder of current application, to build the application. <a name="build-app"></a>

-3. The build process in [2](#build-app) will produce a rpm package DefectDetect-2.0.1-1.aarch64.rpm under build/, upload to the board, and run "rpm -ivh --force ./DefectDetect-2.0.1-1.aarch64.rpm" to install updates.
+3. The build process in [2](#build-app) will produce a rpm package DefectDetect-2.0.1-1.aarch64.rpm under build/, upload to the board, and run "rpm -ivh --force ./DefectDetect-2.0.2-1.aarch64.rpm" to install updates.

 # Setting up the Board